 Truro and Penwith College Corporation is an exempt charity under Part 3 of the Charities Act 2011 and following the Machinery of Government changes in July 2016 is regulated by the Secretary of State for Education.
-The members of the Governing Body, who are trustees of the charity, are disclosed on pages 15 to 17.
+The members of the Governing Body, who are trustees of the charity, are disclosed on pages 16-18.